dgvall/my-media-list/README.md

 # myTV

 myTV is a single page application that allows users to create a personal list of TV shows.
-Each TV show in a list presents attributes of status (completed, planning, watching, etc.), episode progress, and score.
+Each TV show in a list presents attributes of status (completed, planning, watching, dropped), episode progress, and score.

 ## Setup